-So, that covers the basics.
+That covers the basics.
 Now you need to know what to DO with that information, so let’s get into the guts n’ the glory.

-(some of this is copied and pasted from east facing rooms – I can only be so sharp and witty you know)
+(some of this is copied and pasted from east-facing rooms – I can only be so sharp and witty you know)

 Before you even LOOK at paint colours, you need to determine how much time you spend in this room…

-a) in the morning and
+a) in the morning or

 b) in the afternoon

 Does this mean you completely ignore the other half of the day?
 No. You just don’t give it priority.
-And while you may LOVE a colour in the morning light, but not the afternoon, as long as it is ‘okay’ and doesn’t look completely bugly, then it might just be a good choice – sometimes you can’t satisfy every single aspect with one magical colour.
+And while you may LOVE a colour in the morning light, but not the afternoon, as long as it’s ‘okay’ and doesn’t look completely bugly, then it might just be a good choice – sometimes you can’t satisfy every single aspect with one magical colour.

 ‘But Kylie, what if I’m in the room in the morning and the afternoon?’